billbrod/spatial-frequency-preferences/README.md

 1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) for your
    system with the appropriate python version.
+2. Install [mamba](https://github.com/mamba-org/mamba): `conda install mamba
+  -n base -c conda-forge`
-2. In this directory, run `conda env create -f environment.yml`.
+3. In this directory, run `mamba env create -f environment.yml`.
-3. If everything works, type `conda activate sfp` to activate this environment and all required packages will be available.
+4. If everything works, type `conda activate sfp` to activate this environment and all required packages will be available.

 As of this writing, few of the required packages have specific version